 This extra piece of description serves the function of advertising copy, and it should be a major part of what draws your reader further into your website.

-Meta descriptions no longer factor into Google’s ranking algorithms for web search, so it is all about the clicks, and that is why you must carefully craft the words in your meta description.
+Meta descriptions no longer factor into Google’s ranking algorithms for web searches, so it is all about the clicks, and that is why you must carefully craft the words in your meta description.

 Meta descriptions can be any length.
 Google actually increased the limit in December 2017 from 155 characters to 320 characters (it is actually counted in pixels, so there is no exact number because letters and numbers vary in size), but it is not the length that counts so as much as the content.